Tutorial

 Row Definitions in Power BI

 Our Financial Reporting solution supports Row Definitions from Business Central.
-These are imported into Power BI and can then be visualised alongside standard financial measures.
+These are imported into Power BI and can then be visualized alongside standard financial measures.

-The totalling type determines which accounts will be totalled, that you specify in the Totalling field.
+The totaling type determines which accounts will be totaled, that you specify in the Totaling field.

-• Posting Accounts – Select Posting G/L accounts in the Totalling field.
+• Posting Accounts – Select Posting G/L accounts in the Totaling field.

-• Total Accounts – Select End-Total and Total G/L Accounts in the Totalling field
+• Total Accounts – Select End-Total and Total G/L Accounts in the Totaling field

-• Account Category – Select G/L Account Categories in the Totalling field.
+• Account Category – Select G/L Account Categories in the Totaling field.

 Supported Amount Types: